EfzOne/chalk-importer/README.md

 ## Database

-This script will create three documents: `students`, `lessons` and `types`.
+This script will create three documents: `students`, `courses`.

-`students` includes information about each student.
+`students` includes information of each student.
+Also, this script will add courses one selects in it.

-`types` includes information about course selected by a student.

-`lessons` includes information about which course(s) a student may attend.
+`courses` includes information of all courses.